Teeth whitening

 The white enamel layer on the outside of your teeth can also wear away as you get older.
 This exposes the dentine layer underneath.
 This is a yellowish colour and causes your tooth to look yellower.

-Teeth can also be discoloured if:
+Teeth can also be discoloured on the inside if:

 If your teeth are stained or discoloured, you might want to whiten them.
+Teeth whitening can improve the appearance of discoloured teeth.

 Where can I get my teeth whitened?

-The Australian Dental Association advises that only registered dental practitioners have the training and knowledge to assess if bleaching is appropriate and safe for you.
+The Australian Dental Association advises that only registered dental professionals have the training and knowledge to assess if bleaching is appropriate and safe for you.
 They are responsible for meeting safety and quality regulations.
+They can provide a professional assessment of your teeth.

 In-chair teeth whitening